 1. Road racing boots.
-Heavy Duty motorcyle boots that cover ankle bones okay
+Heavy Duty motorcycle boots that cover ankle bones okay

 2. Road racing leathers one piece.
-2 piece zip together ok.
+2 piece zip together okay.
 Must have protective cups in knees, shoulders, and elbows.
 No holes, tears, or stitching coming apart.

 Helmets must have face shield.